 A WOE determination is a diverse set of technical analyses performed to assess the confidence one has in the modeled results and to help assess the adequacy of a proposed strategy when the outcome of local scale modeling is close to attainment.
 The attainment demonstration for the Philadelphia area provides WOE arguments that corroborate further that it is likely the Philadelphia area will attain the 1-hour ozone standard by the statutory date of 2005.
-EPA has developed design value adjustment factors based on regional scale modeling for the supplemental notice of proposed rulemaking of the NOx SIP Call (63 FR 25902, May 11, 1998).
+EPA has developed design value adjustment factors based on regional scale modeling for the supplemental notice of proposed rulemaking of the

+NO_x SIP Call (63 FR 25902, May 11, 1998).
 These adjustment factors were used to adjust the 1996 design values for the Philadelphia area.
 This analysis showed all adjusted design values below 125 ppb in the Philadelphia area.
+To provide additional information, these adjustment factors were also applied to the 1997 and 1998 design values for the Philadelphia area, resulting in all design values below 124 ppb.

 Because the Philadelphia area local modeling showed some peak concentrations above levels deemed consistent with attainment, EPA has conducted an analysis to determine what additional emission reductions may be needed to support ozone attainment in the Philadelphia area.
-EPA has determined that the Philadelphia area will need additional emission reductions of 0.3% of NOX and 4.5% of VOC to ensure attainment of the ozone NAAQS.
-These reductions are in addition to the $NO_X$ and VOC emission reductions that will be achieved from the Tier 2 rule.
-The additional VOC reductions may be achieved through NOX substitution in accordance with existing EPA guidance.
-The DNREC submitted an enforceable commitment to adopt whatever rules are necessary to meet ROP requirements and to attain the 1-hour NAAQS for ozone.
-This enforceable commitment was made by Delaware as part of a SIP revision submitted on December 29, 1997.
+EPA has determined that the Philadelphia area will need additional emission reductions of 0.3 percent per day of NO_X and 4.5 percent per day of VOC to ensure attainment of the ozone NAAQS.
+The baseline for these percentages is the 1990 emissions inventory.
+These reductions are in addition to the NO_X and VOC emission reductions that will be achieved from the Tier 2 rule.
+The additional VOC reductions may be achieved through NO_X substitution in accordance with existing EPA guidance.
+The State of Maryland has submitted an enforceable commitment to adopt whatever rules are necessary to attain the 1-hour NAAQS for ozone.
+This enforceable commitment was made by Maryland as part of a SIP revision submitted on December 24, 1997.

-Based upon the results of the local scale modeling along with the additional WOE arguments presented above, EPA believes the State of Delaware has demonstrated attainment if DNREC submits reaffirmation of its previous enforceable commitment to adopt additional measures as specified in section I.C.5.
+Based upon the results of the local scale modeling along with the additional weight of evidence arguments presented above, EPA believes the State of Maryland has demonstrated attainment if MDE submits reaffirmation of its previous enforceable commitment to adopt additional measures as specified in section I.C.5.